alexvmt/detect_stationarity_in_animal_movement_data/README.md

 Move downloaded data into newly created directory called `data`.

-Below are a timeseries and a map example for an individual from the buffalo dataset:
+Below are a timeseries and a map example for an individual from the stork dataset:

 ![timeseries example](timeseries_example.png 'timeseries example')